CER-REC/conditions/app/components/StreamGraph/README.md

 When animating from all to one stream: The stream selected should animate to the baseline while the rest of the streams fade out.
 After that the streamgraph scales with animation.

-When animating from one to all: reverse the above by scaling then changing the basline and fading other streams in.
+When animating from one to all: reverse the above by scaling then changing the baseline and fading other streams in.

 When animation from one to one, if the scale is increasing: animate the scale out to the scale of